heig-vd-dai-course/heig-vd-dai-course/06-docker-and-docker-compose/COURSE_MATERIAL.md

 #### Explore and run the code examples

-In the `06-docker-and-docker-compose` directory, checkout the `README.md` file to learn how to run the code examples.
+In the `06-docker-and-docker-compose` directory, check out the `README.md` file to learn how to run the code examples.

 You now have everything you need to run the code examples.
 Let's dive into the